hdrz/convertor/docs/quickstart.md

 ## Quickstart

-Fire up the application, and it should resemble the next image (see the red numbers for the description that follows):
+Fire up the application, and it should resemble the next image (See the red numbers for the description that follows):

 ![layout](conv-layout.png "layout")